ytakefuji/WSL-recipes/README.md

 When installing Ubuntu on Windows using Microsoft Store, you can run Linux commands.

-When installing Python3.x on WSL, your Python program is at /home/your_name/miniconda3/bin/python.
+When installing Python3.x on WSL, your Python program using miniconda is at /home/your_name/miniconda3/bin/python.

-Since WSL did not fully implement USB device drivers, the USB device including camera cannot be used.
+Since WSL did not fully implement USB device drivers, the USB device including camera cannot be used on WSL.

 However, you can run the USB camera on WSL!